-workers' compensation document, about a worker, means any document relating to the worker's application for compensation or claim for damages under this Act or a former Act.
+workers' compensation document, about a worker, means any document relating to the worker's application for compensation or claim for damages under this Act or a former accredited workplace see section 45.

 Schedule 6 Dictionary

 Under the Act certain words and phrases have specific meanings.
 The definition of certain words and phrases under the Act is shown below.